Home / Reviews / Herman Miller Aeron

 How the Aeron Compares

-Feature Aeron (Size B) Embody Steelcase Leap Secretlab Titan Evo
+Feature Aeron (Size B) Embody Steelcase Leap Titan Evo

-For deeper comparisons, see: Aeron vs Embody · Aeron vs Steelcase Leap · Secretlab Titan vs Aeron (coming soon)
+For deeper comparisons: Aeron vs Embody · Aeron vs Steelcase Leap · Aeron vs Gesture vs Titan Evo

 Alternatives to Consider